Storm Damage Roof Repair in Florida

 Most roofing companies can fix the roof.
 As a licensed General Contractor (CGC1534283), we can legally manage the full storm restoration: roof, siding, windows, gutters, fascia, and structural repairs, all under one contract and one insurance scope.
 That eliminates the gaps that appear when multiple contractors submit separate claims.

-We have been handling storm restorations in Orange County since 2004.
+We have been handling storm restorations across Florida since 2004.
 Named hurricanes, severe hail events, the afternoon convective storms that drop two inches of rain in 45 minutes, all of it.
-We know the storm patterns here, the building codes that apply to each type of repair, and what each carrier expects to see in a Florida storm claim.
+We know the storm patterns in each market, the building codes that apply to each type of repair, and what each carrier expects to see in a Florida storm claim.

 GAF Master Elite with President's Club